Alfresco/alfresco-ansible-deployment/docs/developer-guide.md

 ## Basic pipenv commands and usage for developers

 Pipenv comes with bunch of commands, but the most important are highlighted below:
+The command with flag --dev installs packages from Pipfile needed for developing purposes.

 ```bash
 pipenv install --dev
 ```

-The command with flag --dev installs packages from Pipfile needed for developing purposes.
+This command below is opening the virtual environment, that pipenv created while installing all packages.
+Once we are inside this environment, we can use all the packages which we specified in install command.
+This is the environment where it is highly recommended to develop python.

 ```bash
 pipenv shell
 ```

-This command is opening the virtual environment, that pipenv created while installing all packages.
-Once we are inside this environment, we can use all the packages which we specified in install command.
-This is the environment where it is highly recommended to develop python.

 > NOTE: We suggest for developers to run command pipenv shell and then use commands normally, within virtual environment
 > for example: molecule test